Rygel-XVI/Rygel-XVI.github.io/_posts/2018-04-17-accepts_nested_attributes_for.markdown

 However, everything else  a bit less intuitive.

-When 'accepts_nested_attributes_for' is added it creates a method which is named in this situation **categories_attributes** or **user_attributes**.
+When `accepts_nested_attributes_for` is added it creates a method which is named in this situation **categories_attributes** or **user_attributes**.
 It is named after whatever model you happen to be using.

 Now that we have gone over how to setup this association we can talk about the method.